stasher-dev/stasher-cli/README.md

 4. **Retrieve**: The recipient uses the token to decrypt the secret
 5. **Burn**: The stash is permanently deleted after first access

-## Security
+## Security Model

-- **Zero-knowledge**: The server never sees your plaintext secrets
+- **🔐 AES-256-GCM Encryption** - Military-grade encryption standard
-- **Client-side crypto**: All encryption/decryption happens on the client device
+- **🚫 Zero-Knowledge** - Even the server operator cannot decrypt your secrets
-- **Perfect forward secrecy**: Each secret uses a unique encryption key
+- **🔥 Burn-After-Read** - Secrets are permanently deleted after first access
-- **Automatic expiration**: Secrets are deleted after 10 minutes maximum
+- **⏰ Auto-Expiry** - 10-minute maximum lifetime regardless of access
-- **Burn-after-read**: Secrets are deleted immediately after being accessed
+- **🛡️ Perfect Forward Secrecy** - Each secret uses a unique encryption key
-- **Memory safety**: Sensitive data is zeroed out from memory after use
+- **💾 Memory Safety** - Sensitive data is zeroed out from memory after use
-- **No disk storage**: Secrets are never written to disk or log files
+- **📝 No Disk Storage** - Secrets are never written to disk or log files

 ### Memory Safety Implementation